Welcome to Winer Observatory

 The picture at the top left of this page is of our facility near Sonoita, Arizona, approximately 50 miles southeast of Tucson, Arizona.
 It shows the roof rolled back to the left (north) over the shop part of the building (compare this photo with the aerial photo on the Site page).
 The observatory houses many telescopes including:

-- 14.5-inch telescope owned by the University of Iowa used primarily for undergraduate student labs
+- The Planewave 20-inch (0.5-meter) telescope owned by the University of Iowa used primarily for undergraduate student labs

-- A 28" PlaneWave CDK700 and fiber-fed cross-dispersed Echelle spectrograph owned by The Adam Mickiewicz University in Posnan, Poland
+- A 28" PlaneWave CDK700 and a fiber-fed cross-dispersed Echelle spectrograph owned by The Adam Mickiewicz University in Poznan, Poland

 We have room for a total of six telescopes of up to one meter in aperture on a 20-acre site.
 Our dark skies and dry weather make the site well-suited to astronomy.
 Nearby are several professional observatories, including Kitt Peak National Observatory and the MMT Observatory (MMTO is only about 20 miles away).
 Several amateur astronomers have made Sonoita the home for their observatories as well, including James McGaha and Dr. Tim Hunter of Grasslands Observatory, Mike Shade of Sonoita Hills Observatory, John Gross, and several others.